Gravitational waves from binary black holes in a self-interacting scalar dark matter cloud: Detection prospects

-For each event we present in Tables~\ref{tab:rho_a_detect} and \ref{tab:rho_0_detect} the minimum densities $\rho_a$ and $\rho_0$ that can be detected and measured. the measurement of $\rho_0$ is only possible at much higher densities than the typical dark matter density on galaxy scales, which is about $10^{-26}$ to $10^{-23}$ g/cm$^3$ \cite{Navarro:1995iw, Navarro:1996gj, Martinsson:2013ukc, Salucci:2018hqu}.
+We summarize in Table~\ref{tab:rho_a_detect} the density thresholds $\rho_{0\star}$ and $\rho_{a\star}$ above which the DM cloud can be detected, for the detectors and binary systems displayed in Figs.~\ref{fig:LISA_results} and \ref{fig:Detectors_results}.
+This is only possible at much higher densities than the typical dark matter density on galaxy scales, which is about $10^{-26}$ to $10^{-23}$ g/cm$^3$ \cite{Navarro:1995iw, Navarro:1996gj, Martinsson:2013ukc, Salucci:2018hqu}.
 For comparison, we also note that accretion disks have a baryonic matter density below $\sim 0.1 \, {\rm g/cm^3}$ for thin disks, and below $10^{-9} {\rm g/cm^3}$ for thick disks \cite{Barausse:2014tra}, with a lower bound around $10^{-16} {\rm g/cm^3}$.
-Thus, gravitational waveforms can only probe $\rho_0$ for densities that are much above the mean dark matter densities but below those of baryonic accretion disks.
-However, because of the lack of dissipative and radiative processes, the mechanisms enabling dark matter to reach such high densities must be different from that of the baryonic disks.
-Such dark matter clouds could instead form in the early universe, as discussed for instance in \cite{Berezinsky:2014wya,Brax:2020oye} for several scenarios.
-In contrast with the standard CDM case, the dark matter density field would be extremely clumpy, in the form of a distribution of small and dense clouds (in a manner somewhat similar to primordial BHs or macroscopic dark matter scenarios, but with larger-size objects).
+Therefore, only LISA and DECIGO could detect DM clouds with realistic bulk densities, $\rho_0 > 10^{-22}$g/cm$^3$ for LISA-EMRI and $\rho_0 > 10^{-15}$g/cm$^3$ for DECIGO.
+The detection of the scalar cloud also requires a very high value of the density parameter $\rho_a$, $\rho_a \gtrsim 10^{-8}$g/cm$^3$.
+However, this is not the typical density of the DM cloud but only the density close to the Schwarzschild radius, in the accretion regime regulated by the self-interactions.
+On the other hand, DM clouds with densities much higher than typical baryonic accretion disks may be produced in the early universe, as discussed for instance in \cite{Berezinsky:2014wya,Brax:2020oye} for several scenarios.
+Then, in contrast with the standard CDM case, the dark matter density field would be extremely clumpy, in the form of a distribution of small and dense clouds (in a manner somewhat similar to primordial BHs or macroscopic dark matter scenarios, but with larger-size objects).